 Your self-confidence is an essential part of your leadership.
 Being confident means, you are courageous enough to take the big, risky steps for your team and you’re positive that you’ll be able to succeed in each of them.

 To be a leader is no easy job, so is boosting your self-esteem.
 But keep in mind that without confidence, you cannot be a great leader; and it’s highly likely that your team will crumble.

 Everything starts with confidence.
 Success, respect, a dream team will follow.
-So, take that first step to boosting your self-confidence.
+So, take that first step to boost your self-confidence.
 Make it a commitment as part of your lifelong learning.

 About the Author:

 Angelique Luna is a Senior Human Development Consultant who loves to travel and go out with friends.
 Aside from living and breathing in the HR industry, I also enjoy writing about home living, environment, sustainability, marketing, and new media.